 Levinson, Stephen C.

 1983Pragmatics.
 Cambridge: Cambridge University Press.

 Kendrick, Kobin H. & Paul Drew

-This list is based on CrossRef data as of 21 november 2019.
+This list is based on CrossRef data as of 16 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.